javamesql/Sales-Forecasting_LR/README.md

 <h2>Results</h2>

-Measured fit of model to actual data.
+Measured the fit of the model to the actual data.
 * R-squared Score: 0.990615
 * Mean Absolute Error: 12433.184
 * Mean Squared Error: 263129677.801